Divers find body in search for missing California teen girl

 The team provides its services to families for free but relies on donations, sponsorships and merchandise purchases for funding.

-But the group considered taking legal action in 2020 after the team found the body of Ethan Kazmerzak, an Iowa man who had been missing since 2013, and wanted to collect the $100,000 reward.
+But the group considered taking legal action in 2020 after the they found the body of Ethan Kazmerzak, an Iowa man who had been missing since 2013, and wanted to collect the $100,000 reward.
 It was not immediately clear whether a lawsuit was ever filed.

 The YouTube page for Adventures With Purpose, which has nearly 2.5 million subscribers, features heavily edited videos of their cases, as well as footage of dives for underwater treasure, missing cars, boats and guns.